DFHack/dfhack/docs/guides/modding-guide.rst

 `repository <https://github.com/DFHack/df-structures>`__ that contains XML files describing the contents of the game's structures.
 These are complete, but difficult to read (for a human).
 The second option is the `gui/gm-editor` script, an interactive data explorer.
-You can run the script while entities like units are selected to view the data within them.
+You can run the script while obects like units are selected to view the data within them.
 You can also run ``gui/gm-editor scr`` to view the data for the current screen.
 Press :kbd:`?` while the script is active to view help.